-Concert Choir is an advanced group performance class.
-Singers should have had basic voice instruction and should possess basic sight-singing skills.
+Concert Choir is an advanced vocal performance class.
+Singers should have had basic voice instruction and should possess basic sightsinging skills.
 Students must pass a vocal audition consisting of pitch-matching, tonal memory and basic sight singing in order to be admitted to the class.
 The Concert Choir performs advanced high school choral literature and provides music for all Masses and Liturgies at St. Pius X. Advanced tone production, sight singing, rhythm reading and diction will be taught.
-The group performs frequently during the school year at various school functions such as Open House, Awards Ceremonies, Concerts and Competitions.
+The group performs frequently during the school year at various school functions such as the Cardinals Game, All School Mass, Concerts, and Competitions.
 Attendance at all performances is required.